Using data from our latest annual broker review which tested more than a dozen different online brokers

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Scottrade makes virtual trading available to clients, while Capital One Investing does not.
 For mobile trading, Both Scottrade and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Capital One Investing while customers at Scottrade can have Checking Accounts, Savings Accounts and Debit Cards.
-On the whole, when it comes to tools, research, and mobile trading, both Scottrade and Capital One Investing found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Capital One Investing while Scottrade offers Checking Accounts, Savings Accounts and Debit Cards.
+All factors considered, when it comes to platform tools, research, and mobile trading, both Scottrade and Capital One Investing found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Scottrade comes out on top with 4.00 stars over Capital One Investing's 3.50 stars.
+Overall, Scottrade takes the upper hand with 4.00 stars over Capital One Investing's 3.50 stars.